 For instance, our organisational culture and the intranet blog post explains the need for clear goal definitions and management of intranets to ensure ongoing development.
 Intranets should be regularly optimised in order to encourage productivity and morale.
 Ongoing improvements to a company intranet drives engagement and productivity and in turn, increases profit.

 It's no wonder that intranets are the backbone of online communication within a business and help improve workplace collaboration.

 - reduced costs

 - improved relationships with customers and suppliers

 - transparency within the organisation

-One of the largest employee trends in recent years is remote working, which has been on the rise thanks largely to enabling technology such as mobile, faster internet speeds and, as explained in this blog post - intranets and the distributed workforce, more powerful and engaging intranets.
+One of the largest employee trends in recent years is remote working, which has been on the rise thanks largely to enabling technology such as mobile, faster internet speeds and more powerful and engaging intranets.
 Successful intranets designed with remote workers in mind include online collaboration tools such as IM, wikis, message boards and profiles as well as shared workspaces which allow for good communication.

 Social Networking at Work

 Another topic discussed at length on the Elcom blog is the use of social intranet tools to boost engagement and collaboration.
 As we already know, engagement and productivity are linked when it comes to intranets.
 Modern intranet platforms include a wide array of social tools for employee use.
 These, as well as other tools (blogging, forums, wikis, social feeds, Q&A sections), help to establish a working intranet which provides many benefits to an organisation.
 You can expect benefits like:

 - reducing email